Bankruptcy Lawyers in Charleston, SC

-Filing bankruptcy in Charleston, SC, is pretty straightforward.
+With the help of an experienced bankruptcy lawyer in Charleston, SC, filing for bankruptcy is pretty straightforward.
 The 2005 Bankruptcy Act set some specific guidelines for the South Carolina bankruptcy process.
 According to the Act, all individual debtors who file bankruptcy must undergo credit counseling within the six months prior to filing bankruptcy.
 After the bankruptcy is filed, the individual must complete a financial management instructional course.

-What Are the Differences Between Chapter 7 and Chapter 13?
+How to Choose Between Chapter 7 and Chapter 13 Bankruptcy